{{ summaryHeading }}

 Delimiter

-The character that separates fields, such as comma, semicolon, tab, or pipe.
+The character between fields, such as comma, semicolon, tab, or pipe.

 Worksheet

-One sheet tab inside a workbook; only the selected worksheet becomes CSV output.
+One sheet tab inside a workbook; only the selected worksheet becomes the converted CSV.

 Cached value